 PARTIAL THICKNESS CORNEA TRANSPLANT (Lamellar keratoplasty) involves removal of the top 50-75% of the patient’s cornea and replacing it with the appropriate sized donor cornea to either thicken a very thin cornea or remove a scar.
 This procedure is done at a surgery center and carries a risk of rejection and infection.

 FULL THICKNESS CORNEA TRANSPLANT (Penetrating Keratoplasty) is the more common type of cornea transplant performed.
 This is usually used as a “last resort” in those patients, whose cornea is so thin, bulging so much or so scarred that no other treatment will work.
 In a cornea transplant most of the patients cornea is removed and a donor cornea is sutured in place using 16 - 24 sutures.
 After surgery the patient will use steroid eye drops to prevent a rejection.
 This surgery is also performed in an outpatient surgery center.
-If you are seeking further information on keratoconus eye disease or to schedule an appointment, please call our cornea specialist at 561.981.8400.
+If you are seeking further information on keratoconus eye disease or to schedule an appointment, please call our "cornea specialist near me" at 561.981.8400.